Gastrointestinal stromal tumour (GIST)

 The most common treatment for GIST is surgery.

 This alone may cure small tumours.
 But it is less likely that a surgeon can completely remove a larger tumour.
 If GIST has spread to other parts of your body, your surgeon may be able to remove these secondary tumours too.

 Your surgeon removes the tumour and some tissue around it that doesn't contain any cancer cells.
 It depends on where your tumour is and how big it is, as to what surgery you'll need.
 To find information about surgery for where your cancer is go to our cancer types section and choose the part of the body the cancer is affecting.
 Then choose the surgery section for that type of cancer.

-Chemotherapy and radiotherapy don't work well for GIST, so researchers have been looking for other types of treatment.
-You may have a biological therapy called Glivec (imatinib) to treat GIST that was not completely removed with surgery.
+You may have a biological therapy called Glivec (imatinib) to treat GIST that can't be completely removed with surgery, or which has spread.
 Glivec is a tyrosine kinase inhibitor.
 This means it blocks a chemical (an enzyme) that the cancer needs in order to grow.